srirajeswari-mailavarapu/srirajeswari-mailavarapu/README.md

 ### Hi there, I'm @srirajeswari-mailavarapu!

-I'm a Biotechnology student exploring software development.
-Currently learning Java and building small projects to improve my problem-solving skills.

-## Interests
+- **I'm interested in**: - biotech innovations like genetic engineering and sustainable agriculture.
+I'm also learning coding to enhance my problem-solving skills and explore tech-driven solutions in my field.
-- Java programming
+- **I'm currently learning**: Java programming
-- Bioinformatics & biotech innovations
+- **Looking to collaborate on**: Java-based projects, bioinformatics tools, and biotech innovations
+- **How to reach me**:
+  - Email: mailavarapusrirajeswari@gmail.com
-- Beginner-friendly tech projects
+  - LinkedIn:www.linkedin.com/in/sri-rajeswari-mailavarapu-150833325

-## Learning
-- Java (OOPs, basic programs)

 ## Contact
 - Email: mailavarapusrirajeswari@gmail.com